lpereira/lwan/README.md

 Scripts can be served from files or embedded in the configuration file, and the results of loading them, the standard Lua modules, and (optionally, if using LuaJIT) optimizing the code will be cached for a while.

+> :bulb: **Note:** Lua scripts can't use global variables, as they may be not
+> only serviced by different threads, but the state will be available only
+> for the amount of time specified in the `cache_period` configuration
-Each I/O thread in Lwan will create an instance of a Lua VM (i.e.  one `lua_State` struct for every I/O thread), and each Lwan coroutine will spawn a Lua thread (with `lua_newthread()`) per request.
-Because of this, Lua scripts can't use global variables, as they may be not only serviced by different threads, but the state will be available only for the amount of time specified in the `cache_period` configuration option.
+> option.
+This is because each I/O thread in Lwan will create an instance
+> of a Lua VM (i.e.  one `lua_State` struct for every I/O thread), and each
+> Lwan coroutine will spawn a Lua thread (with `lua_newthread()`) per
+> request.

 There's no need to have one instance of the Lua module for each endpoint; a single script, embedded in the configuration file or otherwise, can service many different endpoints.
 Scripts are supposed to implement functions with the following signature: `handle_${METHOD}_${ENDPOINT}(req)`, where `${METHOD}` can be a HTTP method (i.e.  `get`, `post`, `head`, etc.), and `${ENDPOINT}` is the desired endpoint to be handled by that function.

-The special `${ENDPOINT}` `root` can be specified to act as a catchall.
+> :magic_wand: **Tip:** Use the `root` endpoint for a catchall.
+For example,
+> the handler function `handle_get_root()` will be called if no other handler
+> could be found for that request.
+If no catchall is specified, the server
+> will return a `404 Not Found` error.

 The `req` parameter points to a metatable that contains methods to obtain information from the request, or to set the response, as seen below:

    - `req:query_param(param)` returns the query parameter (from the query string) with the key `param`, or `nil` if not found